wormhole-foundation/wormhole/sui/wormhole/README.md

 Verify that the Move sources here match the package published on-chain by running `sui client verify-source --verify-deps`

-Make sure that `sui client active-env` is connected to a Sui testnet RPC.
+Make sure that `sui client active-env` is connected to a Sui RPC for the network the contract is deployed to (`mainnet/testnet`).